Mechanistic insights into Z-ring formation and stability: A Langevin dynamics approach to FtsZ self-assembly: Acknowledgement

 \section{Acknowledgement}

 The numerical simulations were performed using SAMKHYA, the High-Performance Computing Facility provided by the Institute of Physics, Bhubaneswar.
 Image credits: Authors acknowledge Ajay Kumar Sharma and Sakshi Mahesh Poddar for FtsZ images and Mirza Salim Beg at the Center for Interdisciplinary Sciences at NISER, Jatni.
 We thank Amir Shee and Subhashree S Khuntia for the FtsZ persistence length analysis.
 DC acknowledges a research grant from the Department of Atomic Energy (DAE), India (1603/2/2020/IoP/R\&D-II/150288) and thanks the International Centre for Theoretical Sciences (ICTS-TIFR), Bangalore, for an Associateship.
-RS acknowledges funding support from NISER, DAE.
+RS acknowledges funding support from NISER, DAE and a research grant from the Department of Biotechnology, DBT, India (BT/PR15183/BRB/10/1443/2015). \dc{This research was supported in part by ICTS-TIFR during a visit for participating (RS and DC) in the program Dynamics of Complex Systems - 2017 (ICTS/Prog-dcs/2017/05).}